 THE SAFEST EXPERIMENT YOU CAN EVER DO

 When I told people that Skai was born in 2001 and they saw him play and run on trails, they had a hard time believing me.
 The picture of an old dog didn't match Skai’s appearance and I see the same in the majority of my patients.
 This was Skai's routine at 13 years old;

 - Two 45 to 60 minute walks a day

-- 20 minutes cardio running once a week (slow roller blades or a bike ride)
+- 20 minutes of cardio running once a week (slow roller blading or a slow bike ride)